elidoran/flatten-array/README.md

 [![npm version](https://badge.fury.io/js/%40flatten%2Farray.svg)](http://badge.fury.io/js/%40flatten%2Farray)
 [![Coverage Status](https://coveralls.io/repos/github/elidoran/flatten-array/badge.svg?branch=master)](https://coveralls.io/github/elidoran/flatten-array?branch=master)

-Quickly flatten an array in-place.
+Fastest array flatten.

-Fastest implementation when compared to several published packages and many unpublished variations.
+Fastest implementation compared to several published packages and many unpublished variations.

+The outermost array (the one provided to `flatten()`) is mutated.
+If you want to preserve the outermost array as well (inner arrays are always preserved) then wrap it in an array when supplying it: `flatten([array])`.
+Then the new array is the one which will be changed.
+And, the flatten operation will still be far faster than the other implementations.

 View [many implementation variations](https://github.com/elidoran/array-flatten/tree/add-more/benchmark/code/flatten) and use it to run benchmarks.
 This package's implementation is named `inplace2.js` there.